dvega68/MC33_c_library/README.md

 The makefiles use the -Ofast optimization option and the fltk-config script uses a lower optimization level.

-In the GLUT example, the file containing the grid must be passed to the program on the command line, and no other grid files can be read from the running program.
-The grid file can be dragged and dropped into the executable in the Windows File Explorer.
-Examples of usage of the `generate_grid_from_fn` function of the grid3d class were included in this code, and are available if the grid file is not specified.
+In the GLUT example, the file containing the grid must be passed to the program on the command line (you can also drag and drop the grid file into the executable file in Windows File Explorer).
+No other grid files can be read from the running program.
+This example uses the `generate_grid_from_fn` function (found in the MC33_util_grd.c file) to generate grids from math functions if the grid file is not specified.

 ---